-The meeting takes place at the Strand Campus of King's College London.
-The meeting will start on Thursday 27th of June at 1pm and will end on Friday 28th at around 4pm.
+The meeting took place at the Strand Campus of King's College London.
+The meeting started on Thursday 27th of June at 1pm and ended on Friday 28th at around 4pm.

 Local travel information may also be found here

 London transport information is available here.
 The nearest tube station is Temple; other stations within walking distance are Embankment, Charing Cross, Covent Garden and Holborn.

 Train information may be obtained from here.
 The nearest national rail stations are Charing Cross, Waterloo & Waterloo East, Blackfriars and City Thameslink.